 Although they’re adults now, every Monday another letter is mailed.
 I may have missed a handful Mondays over the years but not very many.

 What does The Weight of a Single Page mean?
 To me, letters have a heft and a gravity that far outweigh their scant weight.
 With very rare exceptions, every letter to Ellen and Reid has been a single page.

 I’ll be pretty respectful of your time (and your interest).
 Posts are every Monday and typically are the previous week’s letter to the kids.
 Each post will be kept in the range of a few hundred words so as not to overly bore you with long diatribes or meanderings.
-(Some passages of some letters are removed since there are issues that will stay between the three of us.)
+(Some passages of some letters are removed since there are issues that will stay between me and my two.)